-Christian Cullen's New Zealand Test career was short lived, but the full-back left a lasting impression on world rugby, as one of the greatest to pull on the No 15 jersey
+Christian Cullen's Test career was comparatively short-lived.
+But the All Black left a lasting impression as one of the greatest players to pull on the full-back jersey

 Major teams: Manawatu, Wellington, Hurricanes, Munster